1coderookie/BSB-LPB-LAN_EN/docs/chap02.md

 2. Download the [current BSB-LAN version](https://github.com/fredlcore/BSB-LAN/archive/master.zip) and unzip the downloaded file *BSB-LAN-master.zip*.

-3. Enter the folder "BSB-LAN-master"/"BSB_LAN" and rename the files *BSB_LAN_custom_defs.h.default* to ***BSB_LAN_custom_defs.h*** and *BSB_LAN_config.h.default* to ***BSB_LAN_config.h***!
+3. Enter the folder "BSB-LAN-master"/"BSB_LAN" and rename the file *BSB_LAN_custom_defs.h.default* to ***BSB_LAN_custom_defs.h*** and *BSB_LAN_config.h.default* to ***BSB_LAN_config.h***!

-4. If you want to implement your own code, rename the file *BSB_LAN_custom.h.default* to ***BSB_LAN_custom.h***!

-5. Open the BSB_LAN sketch by double clicking on the file *BSB_LAN.ino* in the BSB_LAN folder.
+4. Open the BSB_LAN sketch by double clicking on the file *BSB_LAN.ino* in the BSB_LAN folder.
 The corresponding files *BSB_LAN_config.h*, *BSB_LAN_custom_defs.h* and *BSB_LAN_defs.h* are loaded automatically.

-6. Select "Arduino Due (Programming Port)" under "Tools/Board".
+5. Select "Arduino Due (Programming Port)" under "Tools/Board".

    | Note |
    |:-----|
    | If the board is not listed, you have to add the Atmel SAM Core.
 Information about this can be found in [chap.
 12](chap12.md). |

-7. Select the correct serial port where the Due is connected to the computer under "Tools/Port".
+6. Select the correct serial port where the Due is connected to the computer under "Tools/Port".

    <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/IDE_Due.png">

    *The settings for the Due in the Arduino IDE.*

-8. If you want to configure BSB-LAN by customizing the file *BSB_LAN_config.h* (see [chap.
+7. If you want to configure BSB-LAN by customizing the file *BSB_LAN_config.h* (see [chap.
 2.2.2](chap02.md#222-configuration-by-customizing-the-file-bsb_lan_configh)), please do so now.

-9. Start the flash process and upload the sketch to the Arduino Due by clicking on "Sketch/Upload".
+8. Start the flash process and upload the sketch to the Arduino Due by clicking on "Sketch/Upload".

-10. After finishing the flash process start the serial monitor of the Arduino IDE and watch the outputs which are generated when starting the Arduino Due.
+9. After finishing the flash process start the serial monitor of the Arduino IDE and watch the outputs which are generated when starting the Arduino Due.
 Among other things, the IP that is assigned to the setup when using DHCP will be diplayed there.

 ***Congratulations - you have installed BSB-LAN!***
 Now proceed with [configuring the BSB-LAN software](chap02.md#22-configuration) and [the connection and startup of the setup](chap03.md).